Northern Lights Iceland: When and Where to See Them

 Viewing Conditions for the Northern Lights

-The Northern Lights are undoubtedly among the most mysterious phenomena on Earth.
+The Northern Lights are undoubtedly among the most mysterious phenomena on Earth´s.
 Caused by the earth’s atmosphere interacting with charged particles from the sun, the process is highly volatile, but also extremely beautiful.
 Clear skies and dark nights are the main conditions you need for viewing them, both of which are most common in Iceland during winter months.

 You also need the right solar conditions and strong solar activity for the phenomenon to be clear to see.
 The sun has different phases, and maximum solar activity occurs every 11 years.
 According to scientists, the next period of peak solar activity is going to fall between 2023 and 2025.
-Make sure watch out for the aurora borealis across the Nordic skies!
+Make sure to watch out for the aurora borealis across the Nordic skies!

 The most important thing you need for spotting the Northern Lights is patience.
 Once the conditions are right, the phenomenon can happen at any time, although it’s usually strongest around midnight.

 At the start of the aurora activity, you’ll see a green arc towards the north.
 Look for the Polar Star as it always shines in the north.
 If you can’t find it, look for the Big Bear or Ursa Major constellation as it's close by.
 Once you see the green arc, head towards it.
+Here are a few other tips for catching the aurora in Iceland.

 Knowing when and where you’ll have the best chances of viewing the Northern Lights in Iceland is crucial if you want it to be the highlight of your trip.
 Although the phenomenon is reliant upon the right conditions, certain times of the year and places can maximise your chances of viewing them.
 Now that you’re equipped with this information, start planning your trip by booking a stay at one of Iceland’s top hotels.